What are the FHA loan down payment requirements?

 Closing costs

-In addition to your down payment, you’ll need to cover FHA loan closing costs, which range from 3% to 6% of the home’s purchase price.
-These costs can include things such as loan origination fees, appraisal fees, title insurance, and prepaid expenses like homeowners insurance and property taxes.
+In addition to your down payment, you’ll need to cover FHA loan closing costs, which range from 2% to 6% of the home’s purchase price.
+These costs can include loan origination fees, appraisal fees, title insurance, and prepaid expenses like homeowners insurance and property taxes.

 For a $250,000 home, that means you could expect to pay between $7,500 and $15,000 in closing costs, depending on the lender.

 For a $250,000 home, the UFMIP would be $4,375.
 You can either pay this amount at closing or choose to roll it into your loan balance.
-Bear in mind that this will increase your total amount you borrow but reduce your out-of-pocket costs up front.
+Keep in mind that this will increase the total amount you borrow but reduce your out-of-pocket costs upfront.

 An annual mortgage insurance premium